Deformation Quantization via Categorical Factorization Homology: Poisson algebras and quantization

 Recall that the two first order deformations used above have quantizations in terms of $U(\mathfrak{g})\lmod^\phi[[\hbar]]$ and $U_\hbar(\mathfrak{g})\lmod$, respectively.
 It follows from Proposition~\ref{prop:MarkedFusionInternalEndAlgs} and the computations in~\cite{BZBJIntegrating} that for one marked boundary point $U_\hbar(\mathfrak{g})\lmod$ recovers the equivariant deformation quantization constructed by Alekseev, Grosse, and Schomerus~\cite{AGS95}.

-On the other hand $U(\mathfrak{g})\lmod^\phi[[\hbar]]$ recovers, via Proposition~\ref{prop:MarkedFusionInternalEndAlgs}, the deformation quantization of Li-Bland and \v{S}evera, or at least the fusion procedure of \cite{LBSQ1}.
-It remains to compare the building block, i.e.\ the disk with two marked points; the fact that the two star products on the group $G$ agree follows by careful analysis of the relevant Kontsevich integral \cite[Corollary~3.2.2]{JanThesis} and choosing a correct convention for stacking skeins (different conventions lead to isomorphic algebras).
-Alternatively, the variant of the construction in \cite[Section~3]{LBSQ1} with an even associator again produces an isomorphic deformation quantization of functions on $G$; the isomorphism is essentially given by the Kontsevich integral of the unknot.
+On the other hand $U(\mathfrak{g})\lmod^\phi[[\hbar]]$ recovers, via Proposition~\ref{prop:MarkedFusionInternalEndAlgs}, the fusion procedure of Li-Bland and \v{S}evera \cite[Thm.~3~(2)]{LBSQ1}.
+To get that their star product is equal to the lax monoidal structure on the internal endomorphism algebra, it remains to compare the building block, i.e.\ the disk with two marked points.
+Under the identification \eqref{eq:completionFH}, this holds if correct convention is chosen for the isomorphisms $x \triangleright (y\triangleright a) \cong (x\otimes y) \triangleright a$, which enter the definition of the internal endomorphism algebra in \eqref{eq:lax_mon_str_intendoalg}.
+Concretely, we use an identification as in \eqref{eq:goldmanproof} at the ``left'' marked point, and braiding in the ``right'' marked point.
+This matches the star product of \cite{LBSQ1} for the disk with 2 points marked by $+$, which is described by a Kontsevich integral as in \cite[Corollary~3.2.2]{JanThesis}.
+Different conventions for the action at marked points lead to isomorphic deformation quantizations; with an added braiding, the isomorphism is given by $e^{\hbar C/4}$, the square root of the ribbon element of $U(\mathfrak{g})\lmod^\phi[[\hbar]]$.
+The variant of the construction in \cite[Section~3]{LBSQ1} with an even associator, where their star product has no quantum corrections, again produces an isomorphic deformation quantization of functions on $G$: the isomorphism is given by the Kontsevich integral of the unknot.
 The connection to factorization homology makes the independence of the choice of combinatorial structures manifest which, in the quantum case, is hard to verify otherwise~\cite{JanThesis}, \cite{JanWIP}.
 By functoriality of factorization homology the equivalence $U_\hbar(\mathfrak{g})\lmod \xrightarrow{\alpha^*} U(\mathfrak{g})\lmod^\Phi[[\hbar]]$ (see Theorem~\ref{Thm: equivalence}) of $\C[[h]]$-linear ribbon categories maps these deformation quantizations to each other.
 Establishing such a relation by hand seems hopelessly complicated.